UM-CSS/CSSLabs-Experiments/Readme.md

 port, e.g., `8000`.

     sudo -E env "PATH=$PATH" otree runprodserver 80

+You may also need to add `PYTHONPATH=../otree_env/lib/python3.6/site-packages` to the `env` string if oTree is unable to find any of the installed libraries.

 ### Creating a session
 Open the oTree admin webpage in a web browser.